justengel/resource_man/README.rst

 Custom Helpers
   * clear - clear all registered resources.
   * register - Register a package and basename.
+  * register_data - Register a plain data resource that does not have a file.
   * register_directory - Register the contents of a package directory.
   * unregister - Remove a resource from the registration.
   * has_resource - Return if the given resource, package_path, or alias has a registered resource.